Tizzzzy/dongshu.github.io/_pages/my_life.md

 ---
 layout: archive
-title: "Life is not just about working & studying"
+title: "Life is not just about working & studying!!!"
 permalink: /my_life/
 author_profile: true
 redirect_from: